ktdocker90/vinacart-docs-en/source/theme-config.rst

 		</block>
 	</blocks>

-*Giải thích*:
+*Explain*:

-- ``block_txt_id`` - txt id của block.
+- ``block_txt_id`` - block txt id.
-- ``controller`` -  controller hiển thị nội dung block.
+- ``controller`` -  controller of block.
-- ``templates`` - Khai báo parent block và template mặc định của block hiển thị ở vị trí đó, trong mỗi cặp thẻ ``<__AUTO_INCREASE__``.
+- ``templates`` - Declare the parent block and the default template of the block displayed at that parent block, in each pair of tags ``<__AUTO_INCREASE__``.
-- ``custom_templates`` - khai báo các template đã thêm ngoài template mặc định của block vào đây.
+- ``custom_templates`` - Declare your own templates in addition to the default block template here (not required).

-Để block này có hiệu lực, bạn sẽ nạp lại cấu hình bằng cách truy cập **Design > My Settings > Install & Configure** nhấn vào tab **Refresh Extensions** và click **Refresh Blocks**
+In order for this block to take effect, you will reload the configuration by visiting **System > VNC Framework > Tools** and click **Refresh Blocks**

-Ok, quay trở lại trang layout trong admin, chọn layout trong danh sách bạn sẽ thấy bổ xung các layout mới.
+Ok, go back to the layout page in admin, select the layout in the list you will see the new layout.

 .. image:: images/vnc-layouts.jpg

-Cấu hình block
+Block Settings
 ^^^^^^^^^^^^^^

-Tất cả các blocks sẽ sử dụng chung cấu hình của vinacart mà bạn đã thiết lập (tại Admin URL: /index.php?rt=setting/setting/all).
+All the blocks will use the same vinacart configuration you set up (at Admin URL: /index.php?rt=setting/setting/all).
-Đôi khi một vài block sẽ cần thay đổi lại giá trị, chẳng hạn như block bestseller, latest nằm ở cột trái (column_left) kích thước ảnh theo thiết kế theme là nhỏ hơn so với hiển thị products ở trang chủ, trang danh mục sản phẩm.
+Sometimes some blocks will need to change the value, such as the bestseller block, latest in the left column (column_left), suppose that image size according to the theme design is smaller than the product display in the home page, Products.

-Kích thước ảnh này quy định bởi cấu hình *config_image_product_width*, *config_image_product_height*.
-Bạn có thể dễ dàng thay đổi thông số này áp dụng cho parent block & child block, giống như sau:
+This image size is determined by the configuration *config_image_product_width*, *config_image_product_height*.
+You can easily change this parameter to apply to parent block & child block, like this:
 ::

 	<blocks>